 - Funding for HEA internships comes from host offices, though HEA Internships can be funded through work-study.
 HEA internships must pay a minimum of $15 per hour.

 - HEA interns are expected to work a minimum of 100 hours, though a host office may post an internship opportunity that requires more hours.
 Note that graduate students may not work more than 20 hours per week during the academic year and 37.5 hours per week during the summer.
-For more information on student employment policies, click here.
+This and more information is available in the university’s student employment policies.

 - HEA interns should spend the majority of their work time engaged in substantive, project-based work that meaningfully contributes to the host office.